AnonCatalyst/Ominis-OSINT/README.md

     Proxy provider is experiencing server issues and Ominis-OSINT likely won't work until they fix there site.
     If there is no fix soon then I will work on a update.
     To compensate, Odinova is gonna release sooner now.
 Odinova will not have its Custom Tools window in its beta release.
 I had no plans for a beta until complications with the proxy site used in Ominis-OSINT.
-    To further compensate, Odinova Pro has be canceled and Odinova and all its future features will now remain entirely free and open source for everyone.
+    To further compensate, Odinova Pro has been canceled and Odinova and all its future features will now remain entirely free and open source for everyone.

 **Information Obtained**
     Discover online mentions of a query or username.